LoRA-Composer: Leveraging Low-Rank Adaptation for Multi-Concept Customization in Training-Free Diffusion Models: Conclusion

 \section{Conclusion}

 In this paper, we introduce LoRA-Composer, a novel approach designed to seamlessly integrate multiple concepts within a single image.
 We explore two prevalent issues in multi-concept customization: concept vanishing and concept confusion.
-To this end, we employ Concept Injection Constraints to combat concept vanishing, while Concept Isolation Constraints and Latent Re-initialization to alleviate concept confusion.
+To this end, we employ concept injection constraints to combat concept vanishing, while concept isolation constraints alleviate concept confusion.
+Additionally, we propose latent re-initialization to provide precise region priors.
 Our experiments highlight the capability of LoRA-Composer to customize entire images, including both background and foreground elements, and to manipulate the interactions and attributes of various concepts through textual prompts.
 Compared to traditional methods, LoRA-Composer offers enhanced flexibility and usability, allowing users to generate images with fewer conditions and readily accessible LoRA techniques.
 Furthermore, we demonstrate the method's ability to achieve high-fidelity combinations of multiple concepts, underscoring its practical utility in complex image-generation tasks.